overlookinfra/pe_502_control_repo_lab_2/README.md

 # A Puppet Control Repository

+---

+# DO NOT MERGE!

+This branch is for demonstration purposes only.
+It is not intended to be merged into the main branch.

+# Code Comparison Feature Branch

+THIS BRANCH IS FOR DEMONSTRATION PURPOSES ONLY!

+This branch provides a Puppet vs RSpec-Puppet code example in `site_modules/profile/manifests/server.pp` and `site_modules/profile/spec/classes/server_spec.rb`.

 # PE 502 Starting Point

 This control repo supports Lab 2 in the [Puppet Enterprise 502](https://www.puppet.com/support/training) training course.